mattloose/RUscriptsdocs/docs/index.md

 *Please note these scripts depend upon APIs which are not provided here.
 The Read Until API is available from Oxford Nanopore on request to MAP participants.*

-# minKNOW version compatability statement

-These scripts and files are compatible with versions of minKNOW predating the v 0.51.1.62 (released February 22nd 2016).
-Read Until in this latest version of minKNOW is currently unstable.
-ONT are fixing this at this time.
-We provide scripts that compensate for these errors in a simulation, but these will not work for a live read until run at this time.

-Our code will work with all versions of the Read Until API released prior to 4/4/2016.
-However, currently supported versions of minKNOW are v 0.48.1.3 to 0.51.1.51.
-Later versions of minKNOW currently do not interpret reject statements correctly.
-This is actively under investigation by ONT and updates will be posted here when this is resolved.

-We highlight where the version of minKNOW used might impact results in the documentation.

-*You must have minKNOW installed on the windows machine you are running this code on.
-One python distribution is called Anaconda.
-ONT install Anaconda alongside minKNOW and this python version comes with some of the required packages for our scripts.
-Our scripts will also run on Linux or OSX but at this time we provide no explicit documentation to support this, however users confident with python and Unix should have no problems.*

 #Getting help with read until.